sedexdev/cert_tracker.public/README.md

 ### Open Graph Protocol

 Where possible the application will query the URL used to create a <code>resource</code> and try to pull Open Graph data from the URL using the Python package <code>opengraph_py3</code>.
-When a site has metadata available through the protocol, form fields will auto-populate with images and other available data.
+When a site has metadata available through the protocol, form fields will auto-populate with images and other available information.

 ### Suggested workflow with images